 Bramble crept to the spot where a paper carton lay on the ground.
 Bramble sniffed.
 He was so hungry!
 If the thing could eat whatever this was perhaps he could too.
 With his paw he fished one of the long yellow stick-like things from the carton. and managed to get it into his mouth.
 It tasted soft yet crisp.
 And something else.
 A crystalline texture that dissolved on his tongue.
 Bramble felt a powerful thirst after that.
 Instinctively he looked for his water bowl.
 Instead, he saw the flash of light and heard the popping sound.

 Bramble considered explaining but thought better of it.
-A fairy lecture about dietary choices seemed onerous given his current circumstances.
+A fairy lecture about dietary choices seemed oppressive given his current circumstances.

 Bramble considered explaining but thought better of it.
-A fairy lecture about dietary choices seemed onerous given his current circumstances.
+A fairy lecture about dietary choices seemed oppressive given his current circumstances.

 “Well, Cat?
 What are you waiting for?
 Or don’t you want to go home?”